Coarse grid corrections in Krylov subspace evaluations of the matrix exponential: Abstract

 \section{Abstract}

 A coarse grid correction (CGC) approach is proposed to enhance the efficiency of the matrix exponential and $\varphi$ matrix function evaluations.
 The approach is intended for iterative methods computing the matrix-vector products with these functions.
 It is based on splitting the vector by which the matrix function is multiplied into a smooth part and a remaining part.
 The smooth part is then handled on a coarser grid, whereas the computations on the original grid are carried out with a relaxed stopping criterion tolerance.
 Estimates on the error are derived for the two-grid and multigrid variants of the proposed CGC algorithm.
-Numerical experiments demonstrate the efficiency of the algorithm.
+Numerical experiments demonstrate the efficiency of the algorithm, when employed in combination with Krylov subspace and Chebyshev polynomial expansion methods.

 \begin{AMS} 65F60; 65M20; 65M55 \end{AMS}